-Also, did I mention that games played via Steam on Linux ran faster than those run on Windows?
+Also, did I mention that Linux games played via Steam ran faster than those run on Windows?
 The exact same hardware produced better results on Linux for identical games.
 I’m sure no one expected that because I know I didn’t.

 Whenever you buy a game, you can’t be guaranteed that the game will even run with Wine.
 There is a database for Wine where the compatibility applications and games are listed, but that’ll only save you some money by telling you that it probably won’t work out as you might hope.
 With Steam, however, all games available for Linux are guaranteed to work, no questions asked.